Ammalgam-Protocol/docs/docs/core-concepts/saturation-penalty.md

 sidebar_position: 10
 ---

-# Penalization of over-saturated positions
+# Over-Saturation Penalty

 The penalty system in the saturation library is designed to incentivize proper risk management.
-It aims to fairly compensate LPs during various states of borrow and saturation utilization.
+It not only aims to fairly compensate LPs during various states of borrow and saturation utilization, but also prevents cascading liquidations.
 Therefore, a dynamic risk pricing system is required to create a self-balancing mechanism that maintains the protocol health.

 ## Time-based penalty accrual

-The protocal calculates penalty accrual using a time based system. `accruePenalties` function in Saturation.sol take a a `duration` parameter that is defined as the `delta` between the current time and the last time penalty was accrued.
+The protocal calculates penalty accrual using a time based system. `accruePenalties` function in Saturation.sol takes a `duration` parameter that is defined as the `delta` between the current time and the last time penalty was accrued.
 See the call stack in `AmmalgamPair.sol`: `accrueSaturationPenaltiesAndInterest -> mintPenalties -> accruePenalties`.

 ## Penalty threshold

-Penalties only starts accruing when a position saturation exceeds 85% (START_SATURATION_PENALTY_RATIO_IN_MAG2 = 85).
+Penalties only starts accruing when a position saturation exceeds 85% (`START_SATURATION_PENALTY_RATIO_IN_MAG2 = 85`).
 When calculating the total saturation in penalty, see `calcTotalSatAfterLeafInclusive` in Saturation.sol, the threshold leaf is checked against the maxLeaf.

 When `threasholdLeaf > maxLeaf` it means that the leaf that corresponds to a penalty threshold of 85% saturation is higher than any leaf containing a position.
 Since `maxLeaf` is defined as `tree.highestSetLeaf`, this means that no position has been set to a leaf that is higher than the threshold leaf.
 In other words, no position has reached the 85% saturation threshold.

-On the other hand, if the a position has reached/surpasses the 85% saturation threshold, (`maxLeaf > thresholdLeaf`), then we loop through the leaves between `thresholdLeaf` and `maxLeaf` and add up all of the saturation (`satInLAssets`).
+On the other hand, if the a position has reached/surpassed the 85% saturation threshold, `maxLeaf > thresholdLeaf`, then the system loops through the leaves between `thresholdLeaf` and `maxLeaf` and add up all of the saturation (`satInLAssets`).
 The sum of all the saturation is then returned as the `satInLAssetsInPenalty`, which will be used to calculate the penalty rate.

 ## Penalty rate calculation